Cleeng/mediastore-sdk/README.md

 By passing a special prop `adyenConfiguration` we are giving a possibility to customize an Adyen instance.
 Components that accept this prop are [MyAccount](#my-account-header), [Checkout](#checkout-header), [PaymentInfo](#payment-info-header) and [Purchase](#purchase-header).

-If the payment method is not presented in the `paymentMethodConfiguration` object, then it doesn't have any optional configuration available, eg. bancontact mobile.
+If the payment method is not presented in the `paymentMethodConfiguration` object, then it doesn't have any optional configuration available.
 The example Adyen configuration object with described properties is shown below:

 ```javascript